rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

 4. At this point you may delete the tarball
 5. Navigate to the source directory (`cd gst-rtsp-server-1.12.3`)
 6. Run `./configure`
 7. Compile!
-Run `make -j4` (the `-j4` splits this into 4 processes to run on 4 cores, use a different number if you have a more powerful computer)
+Run `make -j4` (the `-j4` splits this into 4 processes to run on 4 cores; use a different number if you have a more powerful computer)

 There should now be lots of little binaries in the `examples` folder!